dylanaraps/dotfiles/scripts/fetch/README.md

                            move the text closer to the left side.
     --clean                Remove all cropped images

+    Ascii:
+    --ascii                Where to get the ascii from, Possible values:
+                           'distro', '/path/to/ascii'
+    --ascii_color          Color to print the ascii art --ascii_distro distro  Which Distro's ascii art to print

     Screenshot:
     --scrot /path/to/img   Take a screenshot, if path is left empty the screenshot function will use